Germany taps epidemiologist as new health minister | DW | 06.12.2021

 In 2001 he joined the SPD, and in 2005 he successfully ran for the Bundestag for the first time.

-He retained his role as a university professor on the outside during his first years in parliament.
+He retained his role as a university professor during his first years in parliament.
 For a long time, one of his trademarks was the bow tie, which he also wore as a doctor in the US.

 The bow tie, he was happy to explain when asked, was used in the US as a distinctive mark of the doctor on the ward, as a tie was out of the question for hygienic reasons.